 Business owners may use financing to help grow their company and manage cash flow.
-Merchant cash advances and business loans are two common ways to finance a business.
+In this article, we’ll compare two common financing options: merchant cash advances and business loans.

-Before you get started, it's important to understand the potential benefits of each so you can make an informed choice for your business needs.
+Before you figure out how to apply for a business loan, it's important to understand the potential benefits of a business cash advance.
+This way, you can make an informed choice for your business needs.

-For U.S. merchants interested in small business financing, this guide covers the basics of business loans and merchant cash advances, their similarities and differences, and more.
+For U.S. merchants interested in small business financing, this guide covers the basics of a cash advance versus a business loan, including their similarities, differences, and uses.

 A business loan is a type of financing in which a business receives money from a lender and pays back the money in regular installments over time, plus interest.

-There are many types of business loans and lenders that could benefit small businesses.
+You’ve likely wondered how to get a small business loan and which option best fits your needs.
+To start, know that there are many types of small business loans and lenders.
 Business owners can apply for a business loan from a traditional bank or credit union, online lender, or lending marketplace.
-The U.S. Small Business Administration (SBA) also offers loan programs for growing businesses.
+The U.S. Small Business Administration (SBA) also offers loan programs for various types of growing businesses.

-Each lender will typically set their own loan terms that will vary depending on the borrower's business and credit history.
+Each lender typically sets their own specific loan terms that vary depending on the borrower's business and credit history.

-A merchant cash advance is not a loan, but rather a type of financing that business owners pay back with a percentage of their future sales.
+If you’ve explored small business loans, you may have also asked, “What is a merchant cash advance?”
+A merchant cash advance isn’t a loan, but rather a type of financing that business owners pay back with a percentage of their future sales.

 Here's how it can work: A merchant cash advance company provides the business owner with a lump sum of money upfront.
 The business then repays the company from a percentage of the business's daily or weekly credit and debit card sales.